 - With $80 billion in household income, married military families represent one of the most powerful yet underserved consumer market segments in the world.

 About the Show and the Host

 “Positive Parenting” has been on the air on San Francisco’s top radio station for more than 15 years.
 The show also runs on more than a dozen other stations around the country.
 Each week, host Armin Brott interviews expert guests about important and timely topics of interest to parents and families.
 Equipped with an inquisitive mind, quick wit (Time magazine said, “His wry sense of humor will be a relief to hassled parents”), and a commitment to help, Armin offers an upbeat, informative, and engaging program filled with advice listeners can immediately use.

 Armin Brott is widely considered one of the country’s leading experts on fatherhood.
 He is a father of three, former U.S. Marine, best-selling author, nationally syndicated newspaper columnist, speaker, and spokesman.
 His books on fatherhood, including The Expectant Father, The New Father: A Dad’s Guide to the First Year, The Single Father, and The Military Father: A Hands-on Guide for Deployed Dads, have sold over 2 million copies.
-His column, “Ask Mr. Dad,” is distributed by McClatchy-Tribune Information Services (formerly Knight-Ridder) and reaches millions of readers in approximately 50 newspapers every week.
+His column, “Ask Mr. Dad,” is distributed by McClatchy-Tribune Information Services (formerly Knight-Ridder) and reaches millions of readers in print and online every week.
 Armin has written for hundreds of publications and websites, including The New York Times Magazine, The Wall St. Journal, Parenting, Sports Illustrated, DrPhil.com, Yahoo News, and many more.
 He is a frequent media expert and has appeared on more than 500 television and radio shows, including Today, CBS’s The Early Show, Fox News, The O’Reilly Factor, and Politically Incorrect.